The Mists of Avalon: Plot

-Morgaine marries Uriens and moves to Wales, but in time begins an affair with Accolon.
-The "old people" of the hills, who keep to the old pagan ways, regard Accolon and Morgaine as their king and queen.
-King Uriens suspects nothing, but Accolon's older brother, Avalloch, begins to; at one point, he confronts Morgaine in private and tries to blackmail her into sleeping with him as well.
-Morgaine sends Avalloch out on a boar hunt and is magically present when the boar kills him.
+Morgaine marries Uriens and moves to North Wales as its queen, and enjoys a good relationship with Uriens and his youngest son, Uwaine, whom she grows to think of as her own son.
+Years later, she begins an affair with Accolon.
+The "little people" of the hills, who keep to the old pagan ways, regard Accolon and Morgaine as their king and queen.
+Uriens suspects nothing, but Accolon's older brother Avalloch does become suspicious; he eventually tries to blackmail Morgaine into sleeping with him as well.
+Morgaine sends Avalloch out on a boar hunt and magically has him killed by the boar.
 In his grief for his eldest son and heir, Uriens abstains from pork for the rest of his life.
-Morgaine tells Accolon, who is now Uriens's heir, of the sacred marriage she made with Arthur years before.
-She adds that they must take the kingdom back from Arthur and the Christians and bring it back under the sway of Avalon.
-The attempted coup fails and Arthur kills Accolon in single combat.
-As Uriens recovers from the shock of losing a second son, Morgaine leaves Wales forever.

 Gwydion, now grown, goes to the Saxon courts to learn warfare far from Arthur's eye.
 Impressed by his cleverness, the Saxons name him Mordred ("Evil Counsel").
 Years later, at a Pentecost feast at Camelot, he introduces himself as Queen Morgaine's son and Queen Morgause's foster son, though he calls Queen Morgause "Mother" and Morgaine by her name.
-Because of his close resemblance to Lancelet, he must often tell people that Lancelet is not his father.
+Because of his resemblance to Lancelet, he must often tell people that Lancelet is not his father.
 To earn his knighthood with no suspicion of preferential treatment, Gwydion challenges Lancelet to single combat during a tourney and they fight.
-As they start to fight in earnest, Gwenhwyfar, who has warmed to Gwydion in the meantime, protests and Arthur interrupts the match.
+Gwenhwyfar, who has warmed to Gwydion, protests and Arthur interrupts the match.
 Lancelet makes Gwydion a knight of the Round Table, naming him Mordred.

+Morgaine tells Accolon, who is now Uriens's heir, of the sacred marriage she made with Arthur years before.
+She convinces him that they must take the kingdom back from Arthur and the Christians and bring it back under the sway of Avalon.
+Morgaine discovers she is pregnant and is not sure if the child is Uriens' or Accolon's, but has an abortion because she is too old to give birth safely.
+The attempted coup fails and Arthur kills Accolon in single combat, sending a warning to Morgaine.
+As Uriens recovers from the shock of losing a second son and his wife's betrayal, Morgaine leaves Wales forever and returns to Avalon.